 Something which this stat doesn’t take into account is also the fact that Patrick Bamford was thrown into the mixer pre-maturely before he was up to optimum match sharpness, which is the same time he missed several big opportunities.
 It is statistically proven that if players are match sharp and fully fit, unlike Patrick Bamford was, their conversion rate will increase.

 To average a goal every 141 minutes is a commendable statistic for a player who suffered a very long term injury and was rushed back into senior action.
 It’s a factor which is often overlooked by the frustrated Leeds United fans.
 But the point about Leeds needing a top goalscorer to fire them into the top flight is simply invalid, with Bamford having one of the best goal to minute ratios in the league.

-Another point often overlooked is that the quality of chances created for Leeds United are usually much lower quality than that of Norwich City or Sheffield United.
+Another point often overlooked is that the quality of chances created for Leeds United is usually much lower quality than that of Norwich City or Sheffield United.
 This is seen by the fact that players like Jack Harrison have just 3 assists in 35 appearances.
 That leaves him with an average of 0.08 assists per game.

 How does this compare to Norwich City’s winger, Onel Hernandez?
 Onel has had 9 assists in 38 Championship appearances.
 That’s 3x the amount Jack Harrison has managed to register.
 Not to mention, Harrison’s 4 goals to Onel’s 8.